kip-dk/angular-xrm-webresource/README.md

 ```

-This class is defining som simple interface to map the fact that any WebResource deployed in Dynamics 365 is iframed, and the parent object holds a Xrm.Page.context from where the url for a WebApi call can be optained.
+This typescript class is defining som simple interface to map the fact that any WebResource deployed in Dynamics 365 is iframed, and the parent object holds a Xrm.Page.context from where the url for a Web Api call can be optained.

-the getClientUrl() is getting the url from the parent, and the search(..) method is using this url to do a http get to the WebApi.
+the getClientUrl() is getting the url from the parent, and the search(..) method is using this url to do a http get to the Web Api.

 I have added this module to the app.module.ts file and also added it to the app.component.ts file